mhostetter/galois/docs/basic-usage/poly-arithmetic.rst

         p = GF.characteristic; p
         f * p

-.. details:: Division: `f / g == f // g`
+.. details:: Division: `f // g`

     Divide one polynomial by another.
-True division and floor division are equivalent.
+Floor division is supported.
+True division is not supported since fractional polynomials are not currently supported.

     .. ipython:: python

-        f / g
         f // g

     Divide a polynomial by a finite field scalar, or vice versa.
 The scalar is treated as a 0-degree polynomial.